-Desmond Lazaro is an artist and art historian who specialises in Indian Art, methods and materials.
+Desmond Lazaro is an artist and art historian who specialises in Indian Art, methods and materials, and a master of the craft of painting, crushing and mixing pigments in the traditional way whilst using embossed gold leaf to gild works.

 Desmond Lazaro began his art career in the UK, where he was born, with a BFA at the University of Central Lancashire.
 He was awarded a Commonwealth Scholarship to India to do his MFA at MS University in Vadodara after which he studied the intricate, traditional picchwai painting under a Rajasthani Master.
 This led to a PhD, from the Prince’s School of Traditional Arts, London, which was published as a book Materials, Methods & Symbolism in the Pichhvai Painting Tradition of Rajasthan (Mapin 2005).